 - Release Date: March 26, 2009

-Weekly Shonen Sunday meets Weekly Shonen Magazine in this wild crossover packed with classic manga icons.
+Weekly Shonen Sunday meets Weekly Shonen Magazine in Shūketsu!
+Chōjō Daikessen, a wild crossover packed with classic manga icons.
 You’ll see characters from Inuyasha, Fairy Tail, Hajime no Ippo, Detective Conan, and more squaring off in chaotic 2D arenas, each with their own signature moves and dramatic flair.
 The gameplay leans arcade-simple but stays stylish, with flashy supers and over-the-top stage designs.
+If you’ve ever dreamed of pitting Goku against Luffy, or Kenshin against Kinnikuman, Sunday VS Magazine: Shūketsu!
+Chōjō Daikessen makes that fantasy a reality.

 Kamen Rider: Super Climax Heroes